azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

 ## Step 2: Execute the script

-Note that the jobs/tasks are a littee meaningless here, but we have left them in to keep this as close to the tutorial examples as possible.
+Note that the jobs/tasks are a little meaningless here, but we have left them in to keep this as close to the tutorial examples as possible.
 You can replace them with some namd, gromacs & amber command lines + input data as necessary.
 ```
 $ python3 custompoolexample.py
 Sample start: 2017-11-18 06:47:34